alexdlaird/java-ngrok/docs/integration.md

 }
 ```

-Now, any test that needs a `java-ngrok` tunnel can simply extend `JavaNgrokTestCase` to inherit these fixtures.
+Now, any test that needs to assert against responses through a `java-ngrok` tunnel can simply extend
+`JavaNgrokTestCase` to inherit these fixtures.

 ## Simple HTTP Server